awslabs/aws-lambda-kinesis-prewarming/README.md

 ![Schedule](Schedule.png)

+## Checking that the module is running

 Once running, you can check the CloudWatch Logs for the Lambda function, which should show you detail about canary messages being sent:

 ![Logs](Logs.png)

+## Making changes

+You are very welcome to make changes to the module, and we're always keen to accept pull requests.
+If you do make changes to the codebase, you can then build a new version of the Lambda jar with `mvn package`, which will create a new deployable jar in the `./target` folder.
+It is reocmmended if you do this that you update the version number in the `pom.xml` so that your jar has a new version.

 ----